 - The legal status of the property, including home improvements

 - Utilities and taxes check

-You can be bamboozled with imaginary investors like yourselves waiting in the wings if you don’t sign on the dotted line over the next couple of days.
-It might not seem the case at the time but even if this is true, there are other properties on the market and it really isn’t worth the risk.
+You can be bamboozled with imaginary investors, like yourselves, supposedly waiting in the wings if you don’t sign on the dotted line over the next couple of days.
+It might not seem the case at the time, but even if this is true, there are other properties on the market and it really isn’t worth the risk.

 Guideline 4 – consider power of attorney

-However, if you are not always in a position to come over you might want to arrange for a trusted representative to take out a limited power of attorney that enables documents to be signed in your absence.
+However, if you are not always in a position to travel you might want to arrange for a trusted representative to take out a limited power of attorney that enables documents to be signed in your absence.

 Guideline 5 – don’t expect something for nothing

 Although we did see a drop in house prices here, there has been a recovery and although property is still cheap in comparison to many other countries don’t expect to be able to negotiate too low for the property that has caught your eye.